Importance of Folic Acid during the First Trimester

-Every woman naturally pays special attention to her diet and lifestyle as soon as she discovers she is pregnant.While it's important to eat healthy during pregnancy, it is particularly important to eat foods that provide all the necessary nutrients necessary to ensure normal development of the baby and the mother's good health.
+Every woman naturally pays special attention to her diet and lifestyle as soon as she discovers she is pregnant.While its important to eat healthy during pregnancy, it is particularly important to eat foods that provide all the necessary nutrients necessary to ensure normal development of the baby and the mother's good health.

 Folic acid is one such essential nutrient that is required right from the pre-conception period until the first trimester.
 Let us take a look at what folic acid is and the role it plays in ensuring a healthy pregnancy and baby.